- Best Practices

 - Calculate the annual fee based on AUM.
 View the annual fee schedule below.

 - Remit the annual registration fee to the Institute for the Fiduciary Standard at P. O. Box 3201, McLean, Virginia 22103.

 - Email the Institute at firstname.lastname@example.org and provide the link to your ADV Part II and your website.

-- The Registry of Subscribing Firms will be available on this site in March 2017.
+- The Registry of Subscribing Firms was launched in March 2017.